04 Aug 2016 in Social Engineering

 The biggest cybersecurity threat to your organization isn’t Russian or Chinese hackers.
 It isn’t nefarious plots schemed by cyber spies, either.
 In fact, according to reports, the worst cybersecurity threat to your company’s data loss is YOU.

 According to IBM’s CyberSecurity Intelligence Index, no less than 95 percent of all data security incidents are triggered by human error: employees who are getting tricked by digital scams.

 While it may sound more intriguing to think Boris from Moscow is nefariously writing code to steal your customer information or intellectual data, it’s usually just Brian from accounting who downloaded a PDF of an invoice filled with malicious code.

-The IBM report revealed while insiders were responsible for 60 percent of all attacks in 2015 – up from 55 percent in 2014 – roughly one-third of those attacks were carried out by inadvertent actors in 2015, compared with nearly one-half the previous year.
+The IBM report revealed while insiders were responsible for 60 percent of all attacks in 2015 – up from 55 percent in 2014 – roughly one-third of those attacks were carried out by inadvertent actors, compared with nearly one-half the previous year.
 Inadvertent actors are typically well-meaning employees (or other insiders) who either mistakenly allow an attacker to access your organization’s data or fail to pay attention to your company’s cybersecurity policies (if you have them!).

 Phishing scams or malware-laden email attachments make up the vast majority.

 Your employees probably aren’t scheming to take over your business or fleece your customers, but if they’re not practicing good cyber security, they are endangering your data.

 An Ounce of Cybersecurity Prevention is Worth a Pound of Cure